-A respected leader in construction law in the Carolinas, Al understands that each phase of a construction project presents challenges, and he brings his substantial experience to every issue, from pre-construction and design to contracts and claims.
+Al Windle, a respected leader in construction law in the Carolinas, understands that each phase of a construction project presents challenges, and he brings his substantial experience to every issue, from pre-construction and design to contracts and claims.
 He represents a wide variety of clients comprised of owners, developers, general contractors, subcontractors, and suppliers.
 He regularly provides “real time” advice to clients through every stage of a construction project, including:

 - Bid preparation, mistakes, and protests

 Additionally, he regularly handles matters for payment and performance bond sureties on all types of commercial construction projects.